evgenyneu/quagga/README.md

   -V, --version                     Print version

 Examples:
+  Combine all Markdown files and copy the result to clipboard instead of stdout:
+  > quagga --include '*.md' --clipboard

   Include only JavaScript, Typescript and test files, exclude 'node_modules' and 'dist' directories:
   > quagga --include '*.{js,ts}' '*.test.*' --exclude node_modules dist

+  Use a template to customize the prompt text:
+  > quagga --template prompt.json --include '*.txt'

+  Supply options via a file instead of command line arguments:
+  > quagga --options quagga_options.json

   Include only files that contain the words 'todo' or 'fixthis', look in '~/code/myapp' dir:
   > quagga --contain todo fixthis -- ~/code/myapp